IDDON, Harry. 1495. Private, Private Tank Corps 302799, Private Northumberland Fusiliers 611188

 IRONSIDE, David.
 1699.
 Private, Private Northumberland Fusiliers 61207

 IRVING, Arthur G. 750.
 Private

 IZARD, Theodore Arthur (Pongo).
 Private.
-Commissioned as a Second Lieutenant 6/12/1914 in the KEH and promoted to Lieutenant in 1915 later Captain before transferring at that rank to the Machine Gun Corps.
+Commissioned as a Second Lieutenant 6/12/1914 in the KEH and promoted to Lieutenant in 1915 (as shown in accompanying photograph taken at Longford) later Captain before transferring at that rank to the Machine Gun Corps.
 Entered France 21/04/1915 as a Second Lieutenant.
 Born 20/10/1882 in the Bay of Islands, New Zealander.
 Prior service as a Lieutenant in 'B' Squadron the Amuri Mounted Rifles (North Canterbury Mounted Rifles) 1909-11.
 Named in KEH photograph taken at Longford in 1915 as a Lieutenant from the Old Comrades Association Bulletin.
 Became an Assistant District Officer in Nigeria, West Africa.
 British War Medal sold at auction in the UK in 2010.
 Commemorated on the Auckland Online Cenotaph.

 JACK, Mathus McPherson.
 1746.
 Private, Second Lieutenant King's Royal Rifle Corps

 JACKS, Oliver Lawrence.
 708. Private, Second Lieutenant Oxfordshire and Buckinghamshire Light Infantry, Captain Gloucestershire Regiment